The Bankrate promise

 Benefits of Chase business credit cards

-Although Chase business credit cards have numerous benefits, there are a few benefits worth calling out:
+Although Chase business credit cards have numerous benefits, there are a few worth calling out.

-Many Chase business credit cards — like the Ink Business Unlimited, Ink Business Cash, Ink Business Preferred and Ink Business Premier — are a part of the Chase Ultimate Rewards program.
+Many Chase business credit cards — like the Ink Business Unlimited, Ink Business Cash and Ink Business Preferred — are a part of the Chase Ultimate Rewards program.
 This is one of the most popular and flexible credit card rewards programs around.
-It offers a wide variety of points redemption options, not to mention more lucrative redemption options (like points transfers) that’ll allow you to squeeze more value out of your rewards.
+It offers a wide variety of points redemption options, not to mention more lucrative redemption options (like points transfers) that allow you to squeeze more value out of your rewards.
 Plus, it’s one of the best rewards programs for flexible travel options.